iuscommunity/sphinx_iuscommunity/pages/About.rst

 Rackspace customers.
 After a while we started thinking: Why not make this available publicly for everyone to benefit?

-The project follows a typical 'Open Source => Enterprise' model.
-Essentially, IUS is 'The Fedora of Rackspace RPMS'.
-Updates for existing packages, as well as new packages will be made available to the community first during a 'testing' stage.
+Updates for existing packages, as well as new packages, will be made available to the community first during a 'testing' stage.
 We give it some time to bake and allow IUS users to test the packages out and submit bug reports if necessary.
 After testing, those packages will join the IUS 'stable' repository.
-After 'stable' packages have seen real world usage and have proven to be ready for enterprise/production use, the Rackspace RPM Development Team will port changes to our 'Enterprise' packages that are only available to Rackspace customers.
-It serves as yet another level of testing before full enterprise use.
+For new packages, we require the requester to do some testing and give feedback before we will push a package into the stable repository.
+For updates, we allow two weeks for feedback before pushing package into the stable repository.
+Updates that contain fixes for CVEs will get pushed into the stable repository sooner.
+We want to make sure that the the community has given some time to test the update, but also want to push the update in a timely fashion.

 IUS Community is run by full time Linux Engineers employed by Rackspace, therefore making the project 'Sponsored by Rackspace'.
 That said, **IUS is not